 GPU metrics exporter

-GPU Metrics Exporter is a tool designed to collect GPU metrics from DCGM Exporter instances and forward them to CAST AI.
+GPU Metrics Exporter is a tool designed to collect GPU metrics from DCGM Exporter instances and forward them to Cast AI.
 This allows for efficient monitoring and optimization of GPU resources in your Kubernetes cluster.

 The tool is open-source and can be found on our GitHub.